kylrbutlr/Extension_app/README.md

 **Tracked Information:**
 <ul>
     <li>
-        <p>When the results page loads the query is recorded since the user may read the results and then have to chnage their query to better fit their needs</p>
+        <p>When the results page loads the query is recorded since the user may read the results and then change their query to better fit their needs</p>
     </li>
     <li>
         <p>When the user clicked a link</p>